pbahr/pbahr.github.io/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

 description: In this post, I explain how to make your R markdown (.Rmd files) work as your blog post using knitr, servr, jekyll, and some tips and tricks.
 ---

-After getting started my blog using Jekyll[^1], I started to wonder how tu setup a process to go from R markdown to blog post seamlessly.
+After getting my blog started using Jekyll[^1], I started to wonder how to setup a process to go seamlessly from R markdown to blog post.
 I came across the knitr-jekyll[^2] project, which had a similar purpose.
 The suggested process from knitr-jekyll project is detailed [here](http://yihui.name/knitr-jekyll/2014/09/jekyll-with-knitr.html){:target="_blank"}.

 I had slighly different requirements, so I had to make a few modifications.
 Some of these issues and their solutions are discussed by others[^3] before.

 First of all, I prefer to generate the first round of html (or other outputs) using the default format of R markdown and check the results in RStudio.
-Secondly, I would like the original markdown files reside by their respective projects.
+Secondly, I would prefer the original markdown files to reside inside their respective projects.

-Below, is what I could come up with:
+Below is what I could come up with:

 ### One-time steps

 1. Copy Build.R file from knitr-jekyll project to my github.io project.
 2. Create _source directory in the github.io project.
 3. The syntax highlighting was not working as I'd like to out-of-the-box.
 My Jekyll setup uses Rouge as the syntax highlighter and Rouge is compatible with Pygments stylesheets.
-So, you can pick your favorite style from [richleland's pygment-css](http://richleland.github.io/pygments-css/) project, download it to your css folder and add it to your pages.
+So, one can pick her favorite style from [richleland's pygment-css](http://richleland.github.io/pygments-css/) project, download it to your css folder and add it to the pages.
 One more thing, these css files are designed with `codehilite` tag, which should be replaced by your css style for highlight, `highlight` in my case.

 ### Regular Steps